 Celebrating the 2020 Suffrage Centennial

-This exhibition will greet visitors as soon as we are able to open our doors at the History Museum.
+This exhibition will greet visitors a few weeks after we are able to reopen the History Museum.
 NOTE: Dates may change as we follow the reopening regulations issued by the Office of the Governor in response to the COVID pandemic.
 Please check our website before you visit.

 Washington women led the way!
 The Washington State Historical Society’s exhibition, Votes for Women: 100 Years and Counting, is an intriguing look at the history of the women’s suffrage movement.
 Focusing on both the national story and our state’s story, this exhibition explains how Washington women contributed to the eventual ratification of the 19th Amendment.
 Votes for Women is a vibrant celebration of female achievements in politics and society.

 This exhibition invites visitors to learn by turning the galleries into an immersive game focused on women and voting rights.
 Learn the who, what, where, why and why not of Washington’s suffrage battle.
 Find out who could legally cast a ballot and who could not during the history of the on-again-off-again vote for women.
 Journey through an interactive timeline, voting at key spots along the way, to understand the importance of voting to our society and how women’s suffrage has impacted and affected our nation over time.
 You’ll come out knowing the names of those who fought for this basic constitutional right, and you’ll appreciate your right to vote as never before!

 The curators of this exhibition, Chandler O’Leary and Jessica Spring, are the authors and artists behind the book Dead Feminists: Historic Heroines in Living Color.
 Votes for Women will be richly illustrated with work created by O’Leary and Spring exclusively for this exhibition as well as historic objects and ephemera from the Washington State Historical Society collections.